Dr. Jeffrey Noel

 Protein dynamics takes place on a rugged funnel-like energy landscape that is biased towards the native state.
 In naturally occurring proteins, this ruggedness caused by non-native interactions is sufficiently smooth (minimally frustrated) that the landscape is dominated by the native interactions.
 This provides the theoretical foundation for a class of minimalist protein models called structure-based models (SBMs).

-I am also involved with extending and enhancing our SBM software framework (SMOG, https://smog-server.org).
+• Extending and enhancing our SBM software framework (SMOG, https://smog-server.org)

 Selected Publications: